Nemanth7/Task-04/README.md

 ## Files in this Repository

 * Ecommerce_analysis_queries.sql: Contains all the SQL queries used for the analysis.
-* ecommerce.db: The SQLite database file containing the imported data.
 * Sql_Queries_output_screenshot.pdf: Screenshots of the output for each query.